fossabot/englishisfun/README.md

 ## Contributing

-:loudspeaker: If you like the project and would like to contribute to them, just let me know and we can split some of the tasks. :loudspeaker:
+:loudspeaker: If you like the project and would like to contribute to it, just let me know. :loudspeaker:

 ## Author